How to make puffy paint for kids that is actually puffy! This recipe is easy to make and lots of fun! Updates by our Associate Editor, Andrea Martelle

 But it’s not always convenient to make, especially if you don’t have a microwave.

-Here’s a video showing Puffy Paint in action!
+Here’s a video showing it in action!
 And don’t forget to scroll down for the recipe!

 - 3+ cups of shaving cream (foam not gel)